crabnebula-dev/devtools/SECURITY.md

 #### Trace Hiding

 The tracing system collects events in a size bound FIFO queue, which is sent on regular intervals.
-It is theoretically possible that events are dropped and a potential attacker would need to be able to generate a _massive_ amount of traces.
-With this events could be dropped but the event log sent to the server component contains the number of dropped events, so it is possible to detect such behavior.
+It is theoretically possible that events are dropped.
+A potential attacker would need to be able to generate a _massive_ amount of traces.
+With this, events could be dropped but the event log sent to the server component contains the number of dropped events, so it is possible to detect such behavior.

 #### Man in the Middle

-The connection between the devtools client and the server collecting the information is currently not protected against local man-in-the-middle attacks.
+The connection between the devtools instrumented local application and the web client collecting the information is currently not protected against local man-in-the-middle attacks.
-This implicates that any software on the system and visited website can potentially access the collected traces and system information.
+This implicates that any software on the system and visited websites can potentially access the collected traces and system information.

-We currently reduce impact by setting CORS header checks to only allow requests from [devtools.crabnebula.dev](https://devtools.crabnebula.dev) which can only be bypassed if there is a man-in-the-middle attacker with the trusted root CA in the systems browser and the site is able to impersonate the domain above.
+We currently reduce impact by setting CORS header checks to only allow requests from [devtools.crabnebula.dev](https://devtools.crabnebula.dev).
+This can be bypassed in scenarios where a man-in-the-middle adversary with either a trusted root CA in the systems browser, or the ability to manually spoof the origin header when sending a request from another application on the client system.

+We plan to implement mTLS for proper authentication to mitigate this type of attacks in a later stage.
+The current likelihood of the above mentioned adversaries is considered low and the endpoints are only exposed on localhost.

 ### Out of Scope